DarK-Devv/mooc-data-analysis-with-python-2023-2024/README.md

-Here's a README file template for the **Data Analysis with Python 2023-2024** course available on [MOOC.fi](https://courses.mooc.fi):

----

 # Data Analysis with Python 2023-2024

 Welcome to the **Data Analysis with Python 2023-2024** course!
 This course is designed to equip you with the essential skills and knowledge required to perform data analysis using Python, one of the most powerful programming languages for this field.